Early Origins of the Tanay family

 introduced their own Norman French language into a country where Old and Middle English had no spelling rules and the languages of the court were French and Latin.
 To make matters worse, medieval scribes spelled words according to sound, so names frequently appeared differently in the various documents in which they were recorded.
 The name was spelled Taney, Tanney, Tauny, Tauney, Tawney, Tawny, Tannie, Tani and many more.

-Outstanding amongst the family at this time was the Taney family of Essex; and TheaurauJohn Tany (bap.
-Thomas Totney 1608-1659), an English preacher and religious visionary, the morning 30 December 1654, Tany made...
-Another 32 words (2 lines of text) are included under the topic Early Tanay Notables in all our PDF Extended History products and printed products wherever possible.
+Outstanding amongst the family at this time was TheaurauJohn Tany (bap.
+Thomas Totney 1608-1659), an English preacher and religious visionary, the morning 30 December 1654, Tany made a large fire at Lambeth into which he cast his great saddle, sword, musket, pistols, books and bible, committed to the Gatehouse prison he...
+Another 62 words (4 lines of text) are included under the topic Early Tanay Notables in all our PDF Extended History products and printed products wherever possible.